What Is Acupuncture?

 What Other Options For Treatment Do I Have If I Do Not Want Needles?

 Traditional Chinese Medicine offers more treatment options than just acupuncture.
-Acupressure, cupping, moxibustion, and tunia massage are examples of alternative options.
+Laser acutherapy (with Michael Yin), acupressure, cupping, moxibustion, and tunia massage (with Michael Yin and Sheralyn Hoiland) are examples of alternative options.
 Chinese herbs can also be combined specifically to suit your needs and your body’s constitution.
 Food suggestions can also be made.
-In addition, Sonia F. Tan has completed training in TCM Essential Oils and Acutonics® Sound Healing (sound waves on acupoints), which qualifies her to practice additional non-needle TCM therapies.
+In addition, Sonia F. Tan has completed training in TCM Essential Oils and Acutonics® Sound Healing (sound waves on acupoints).